saturn4er/beego-assets/README.md

 - SetAfterBuildCallback  - define after-build callback for assets. "cb" will be executed after asset was built
 	- asset_type AssetType
 	- cb pre_afterBuildCallback	- callback, which will be executed after asset compilation

+## Bugs
+- When combine CSS files, neet to change relative paths.